jamesshore/simplebuild/README.md

 Contributions
 -------

 Contributions, feedback, and discussions are welcome.
 Please use Github's issue tracker to open issues or pull requests.

+**Known issues**: This is still very experimental, proof-of-concept stuff.
+The core `simplebuild` library is likely to see a lot of changes, the spec is likely to change and improve, and there aren't any tests yet.

 Formal Specification